oceanshq/performance_logger/README.md

 is `puts`'d to the console, and it also writes to a long-running CSV and per-object log file in `logs/schwad_performance_logger`

-**THIS GEM IS IN DEVELOPMENT**: Major 'todo' left is to ensure that CSV and logger elements actually write to user's root directory and not the gem's.

 ## Installation

 Add this line to your application's Gemfile: